 The words selected in this update characterize the conflict: its international scope, its impact on military and civilian life, and its enduring historical legacy.
 More than 250 entries have been updated and are available free.
 A full list can be found here.

 To commemorate the centenary of the start of the First World War (1914–18), the OED has revised a set of vocabulary related to or coined during the war.
 Part of the revision process involved searching for earlier or additional evidence, and for this we asked for your help.
-Our latest update details the results of our search for earlier evidence of some wartime words including skive and camouflage.

 Take a look at our latest OED appeals